ndporter/nvivo-qdr-open-data/episodes/01-archiving-and-reusing-qualitative-data.md

 Open the folder using `Finder` (Mac) or `Explorer` (Windows) and inspect the file *extensions* (the part after the `.` in the filename).
 What types of files are included and what software would typically be used to open them?

 ::: hint
-Don't worry if you don't recognize all of the filetypes.
+Don't worry if you don't recognize all of the file types.
 Just identify what you know.
 If you have time during the exercise, you can use a web search like `open pdf file`) to search for information.
 :::

 ::: solution